VernonGrant/clojure-kata/README.md

 | namespace | Returns the namespace String of a symbol or keyword, or nil if not present.        |
 | quote     | Yields the unevaluated form.
 Use the ali as `` `symbol ``.                         |
 | gensym    | Returns a new symbol with a unique name.
 Mainly used for code generation purposes. |

+## Functional programming terms

+- Predicate: Function that returns true or false.
+- Comparator: A comparator is a function that takes two arguments x and y and returns a value indicating the relative order in which x and y should be sorted.
+It can be a 3-way comparator returning an integer, or a 2-way comparator returning a boolean.